Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 **Back-End**

-* The end-user's main goal when using this product is to be able to track their steps, and for that reason the M5Stack must have a pedometer, be able to accurately count the end-user's steps, and should be able to store them locally.
+* The end-user's main goal when using this product is to be able to track their fitness level, and for that reason the M5Stack must have a pedometer to be able to accurately count the end-user's steps.
-* In order for the end-user's steps to remain accurate when the M5Stack is not connected the internet, and between usages, the M5 must be able to communicate with the server using the shared communication contract.
+* In order for the end-user's steps to be tracked between session, the M5 must be able to communicate with the server using the shared communication contract.

 **Front-End**

 * To ensure customer retention, the M5Stack must implement an enganging and appealing interface.
 * As the end-user is interested in getting healthy and this relies on the user knowing how active they have been, the M5Stack should display a live step count.
 * The M5Stack should display an adorable sprite (called Bean) to create an attachment with the end-user, and ensure long-term engagement.
-* As the product has been gamified, the M5Stack must have a health bar which accurately reflects how much time Bean has left.
+* As the product has been gamified, the M5Stack must have a health bar which accurately reflects how much health the Bean has left.
-* To reflect the user's success and ensure they continue to meet their goals, Bean's animations and general liveliness should reflect its remaining life (i.e. it should bounce less when it is closer to death).
+* To reflect the user's success and ensure they continue to meet their goals, Bean's animations and general liveliness should reflect its remaining life (i.e. it should move less when it is closer to death).
 * To allow for the user to know what goals they have, the M5Stack should display the challenges that the user is enrolled in.
 * In order for the end-user to track their progress, the M5Stack should display the user's statistics.